FROM CHETUMAL TO FLORES IN ONE DAY – A TRAVEL SAGA AND A TAX SCAM

-When our Mexico trip was coming to an end we were faced with a “million-dollar question” – whether to continue our journey from Chetumal (which is a border town in Mexico) to Belize or skip the country altogether and go straight to Flores in Guatemala.
+When our month in Mexico was coming to an end we were faced with a “million-dollar question” – whether to continue our journey from Chetumal (which is a border town in Mexico) to Belize or skip the country altogether and go straight from Chetumal to Flores in Guatemala.

 Well, it wasn’t exactly a million-dollar question… but it was a quite-a-few-dollars question since the Christmas holidays were approaching!

 After browsing through Booking.com we realized that in Caye Caulker in Belize (where we wanted to go) almost everything was full and prices had sky-rocketed which was a big no-no for our modest backpacking budget (we are talking about 100€ and more per night for staying in a less than an appealing room).

 So, an almost equally important question came up: